Teachers’ unions oppose ‘hybrid’ Leaving Cert proposal

 Special education is due to partially reopen to thousands of children from February 11th following agreement with school staff unions, while special classes in mainstream primary schools are due to reopen from February 22nd.

-Sources involved in discussions say they believe primary schools will be in a position to reopen fully from early March.
+Sources involved in discussions said they believe primary schools will be in a position to reopen fully from early March.

 Similarly, sources are optimistic that secondary schools will also begin to reopen on a phased basis from late February.